longhorn/website/content/docs/0.8.1/deploy/upgrade/upgrade-engine.md

 Live upgrade is available since v0.3.3, with the exception of upgrade from v0.5.0 to v0.6.0 and v0.7.0 to v0.8.0.

+The `iSCSI` frontend does not support live upgrades.

 Live upgrade should only be done with healthy volumes.

 1. Select the volume you want to upgrade.